-Tonight, the ABC will air a three-part documentary series tackling sexual harassment in the workplace.
+On the ABC, a three-part documentary series Silent No More tackles sexual harassment in the workplace.

 Among many other brave and formidable women, one of the people featured in the documentary is me.

 Except, ironically, you can’t actually know what happened to me.
 What precisely was done to me, which led me to being on your TV screens.
 You also can’t know how my employers handled the situation.
 You can’t know what happened to that perpetrator.